 (2) The costs and benefits of collaboration on memory

 Our second line of research focuses on how collaboration affects memory.
 Remembering the past is often a social activity.
 People collaboratively remember the events of their lives with close others, juries collectively recall trial events before reaching verdicts, students participate in study groups to master lecture materials, and patients in therapy groups share their experiences as part of treatment.
 However, collaborative recall is not always beneficial.
 Although a group of people working together remembers more than any one individual, they recall less than the same number of people working apart whose answers are non-redundantly combined.
 This is known as collaborative inhibition.
 Thus, although two heads are better than one, two heads apart are better than two heads together.
 Recent research in our lab has focused on how collaborative recall affects memory errors, and on how collaborative memory outcomes vary based upon partner characteristics.

 (3) The positivity effect

 Our third line of research focuses on the positivity effect.
-This is the relative tendency for older adults to show an increased preference in attention and memory towards positive and/or away from negative information.
-According to socioemotional selectivity theory, this is because older adults typically see time as “running out”, which in turn causes them to prioritize emotion-related goals.
-In our lab, we have been testing the role of future time perspective in contributing to positivity effects and evaluating whether positivity effects are related to individual differences in fluid cognitive capabilities.
+This refers to the fact that compared to younger adults, older adults are relatively more positive and/or relatively less negative in their attention and memory processes.
+According to socioemotional selectivity theory, this is because older adults are more likely to view their time left in life as “running out”, which in turn causes them to prioritize emotion-related goals.
+In our lab, we have been testing the role of future time horizons in contributing to positivity effects and evaluating whether positivity effects are related to individual differences in fluid cognitive capabilities.
 We have also examined how older adults' time perspective and positivity effects are modulated by exposure to ageist stereotypes.